ProvableHQ/leo/docs/rfc/001-initial-strings.md

 apply to these strings without the need of language extensions.

-To ease the common use case of writing a string value in the code, we add a new kind of literals for strings (i.e. character arrays), consisting of a sequence of one or more single characters or escapes surrounded by double quotes;
+To ease the common use case of writing a string value in the code, we add a new kind of literal for strings (i.e. character arrays), consisting of a sequence of one or more single characters or escapes surrounded by double quotes;
 this is just syntactic sugar.
 Any single Unicode character except double quote is allowed, e.g. `""`, `"Aleo"`, `"it's"`, and `"x + y"`.
-Double quotes must be escaped with backslash, e.g. `"say \"hi\"'`;
+Double quotes must be escaped with backslash, e.g. `"say \"hi\""`;
 backslashes must be escaped as well, e.g. `"c:\\dir"`.
 We allow the same backslash escapes allowed for character literals (see the section on characters above).